 Like Magic and Wonder, the Dream has three main restaurants, all of which are new.
 Well, almost.
 Animator's Palate has found its way onboard; but this new version is very different, as you are brought to an underwater world with fish, bubbles and appearances by Nemo characters.
 The Versailles-inspired Enchanted Garden transforms day into night with special lighting effects.
 Princess fans will love the Royal Palace, which has hand-painted portraits of "Cinderella," "Sleeping Beauty" on the walls.

 Also new on the Dream is a separate treatment area for teens, interactive (enchanted) art that moves when you admire it, and a really cool industry-first: Virtual Portholes.
-Above the beds on inside cabins you'll find a round screen that displays a virtual view outside, by means of cameras mounted on the side of the ship.%250D
+Above the beds on inside cabins you'll find a round screen that displays a virtual view outside, by means of cameras mounted on the side of the ship.

 Onboard the Disney Fantasy

 The Disney Fantasy set sail on March 31, 2012, and is the sister ship to the Disney Dream.
-Fantasy sails out of Port Canaveral on seven-night Caribbean itineraries, which will alternate between the Eastern and Western Caribbean.
+Fantasy sails out of Port Canaveral on seven-night Caribbean itineraries, which alternates between the Eastern and Western Caribbean.
 The Eastern Caribbean itinerary calls in St. Thomas and St. Maarten, while the Western calls in Grand Cayman and Costa Maya Cozumel.
 Both make stops in Castaway Cay.